 German Research Foundation

 A fundamental prerequisite for the development of society and the economy is that the actors and processes of present and future IT infrastructures can justifiably trust each other.
-The goal of the Collaborative Research Center CROSSING is to provide cryptography-based security solutions enabling trust in new and next generation computing environments.
+The goal of the Collaborative Research Center is to provide cryptography-based security solutions enabling trust in new and next generation computing environments.
 The solutions will meet the efficiency and security requirements of the new environments and will have sound implementations.
 They will be easy to use for developers, administrators, and end users of IT, even if they are not cryptography experts.
+CROSSING

-MAKI creates an innovative premise for the communication systems of the future.
+creates an innovative premise for the communication systems of the future.
 Its aim is to be more adaptive to changes, particularly during ongoing operations.
 This could facilitate, for instance, the ability to stream video on a smartphone in high quality without interruptions in spite of busy or overloaded mobile networks.
 Users would be able to rely on steady and reliable reception even while attending festivals or crowded sporting events.
+MAKI

 The Internet has rapidly evolved into an integral part of our everyday life.
 Consequently, the necessary communication mechanisms and equipment are changing on a constant basis.
 The individual solutions resulting from this rapid evolution are widely considered to be problematic.
 Currently, as many as three standards exist for Bluetooth, Wi-Fi and now LTE alone.
 The result: a multitude of services, often based on different technologies.